ProxyKit/ProxyKit/README.md

 ### 9.1.
 Weighted Round Robin

 Round Robin simply distributes requests as they arrive to the next host in a distribution list.
-With optional weighting, more reqeusts are send to host with greater weights.
+With optional weighting, more requests are send to host with greater weights.

 ```csharp